1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Nonalcoholic fatty liver disease (NAFLD)

-• Alcohol-related liver damage
+• Alcohol-related liver disease

 • Autoimmune liver disorders

-• Certain medications or toxic exposures
+• Others drugs or upsets of toxic exposures

-• Blocked bile ducts (cholestasis)
+• Blocked ducts of bile (cholestasis)

 Treatment